· · · ·

 The sky's brightest star, Sirius, as seen on a winter evening in the northern hemisphere.
 The three stars of Orion's Belt point the way to this brilliant near neighbour of the Sun.

 Sirius is a luminous star in comparison to the Sun, and rather more massive (its mass is about double that of the Sun).
-In comparison with other stars, though, it is not notably luminous, and its particular brilliance in the sky is due to its being the seventh closest star to the Solar System.
+In comparison with other stars, though, it is not notably luminous, and its particular brilliance in the sky is largely due to its being the seventh closest star to the Solar System.

 The presence of a white dwarf in the Sirian system means that it did not always appear as it does now - at one time, Sirius B must have been a red giant star.
-Indeed, there is some slight evidence that it only completed its collapse to white dwarf status within the last few thousand years - ancient records seem to refer to Sirius having a reddish appearance, which may, just possibly, refer to the dying glow of Sirius B's red giant phase.
+Indeed, there is some slight evidence that it only completed its collapse into a white dwarf within the last few thousand years - ancient records seem to refer to Sirius having a reddish appearance, which may, just possibly, refer to the dying glow of Sirius B's red giant phase.

 Imagery provided by Aladin sky atlas